muhanzhang/IGMC/README.md

 Requirements
 ------------

 Latest tested combination: Python 3.8.1 + PyTorch 1.4.0 + PyTorch_Geometric 1.4.2.
+If your PyG version is higher than this, please refer to [#7](https://github.com/muhanzhang/IGMC/issues/7).

 Install [PyTorch](https://pytorch.org/)